Northern Territory

 Emblem for Northern Territory Red_kangarooThe red kangaroo embodies the NT’s unique wildlife.
 It is the largest living marsupial with adult males standing more than 2m tall and weighing as much as 75kg.

-Males are a rusty brown colour and females a smokey grey, while both have heat-reflecting paler fur on their under surfaces.
+Males are a rusty brown colour and females a smoky grey, while both have heat-reflecting paler fur on their under surfaces.
 They also have striking white marks with a black line on the sides of their muzzles.

 Their long, thin limbs allow them to travel large distances through harsh conditions.
 They are found in the NT in very dry areas.